10 feminine hygiene tips you may not know

 2. Follow up with moist tissue

 When we have dirty hands, we don’t just wipe them on a dry towel, right?
 We wash them with soap and water.
 Well, the same rule applies when you’ve used the toilet.
-After you’ve dry wiped, be sure to wipe again with a flushable moist toilet tissue, like Cushelle, which will not only leave you cleaner, but save you time (and paper), too.
+After you’ve dry wiped, be sure to wipe again with a flushable moist toilet tissue, which will not only leave you cleaner, but save you time (and paper), too.

 3. You are what you eat (and drink)